The EU Common Agricultural Policy

 European Recipes for Change

-As GFGF is meeting with the Commission and members of the European Parliament, GFGF is handing over a creative grassroots contribution: European Recipes for Change, a community recipe book co-created by 132 farmers, food activists and citizens from 9 countries during the 2024 edition of the European Days of Action, GFGF’s annual campaign.
+As GFGF met with the Commission and members of the European Parliament, we handed over a creative grassroots contribution: European Recipes for Change, a community recipe book co-created by 132 farmers, food activists and citizens from 9 countries during the 2024 edition of the European Days of Action, GFGF’s annual campaign.
 It captures everyday visions and lived alternatives for a fairer food system from the ground up.

 We need fair land distribution, investments in rural infrastructure and strong short supply chains.